-placement vector goes through a vertex of one Bz and an edge of the other.
-The binding energy is largest for the acene-like configuration, closely followed by the mixed, with the minimum of the bonding curve at -32 meV.
+the acene-like configuration, closely followed by the mixed, with the minimum of the bonding curve at -32 meV.
 In the P configurations bonding is much weaker and at a larger separation.
 The direct vdW binding clearly has a larger magnitude than the barrier profile for the adsorbed molecules.
-Thus, the Bz-Bz pair interactions should dominate over surface corrugation effects at smaller separations (d smaller than ~ 8 Å).
-Summing the contributions of pairwise vdW bindings in A configurations, we estimate the full vdW-assembly energy of an isolated sheet of Bz molecules in a hexagonal lattice to be 97 meV.
+Thus, the Bz-Bz pair interactions should dominate over surface-corrugation effects at smaller separations (d smaller than ~8 Å).
+Summing the contributions of pairwise vdW bindings in A configurations, we estimate the full vdWassembly energy of an isolated sheet of Bz molecules in a hexagonal lattice to be 97 meV.

-On the Cu(111) substrate, the I-configurations are optimal for single-molecular adsorption and the A configurations are optimal for pairs.
-It is thus relevant to discuss an effective adsorbate-pair interaction E{pair} with implicit assumptions of favorable molecular orientations (with both Bz molecules in surface orientation I and with the direct vdW interaction specified by the A configuration).
+On the Cu(111) substrate, the I configurations are optimal for single-molecular adsorption and the A configurations are optimal for pairs.
+It is thus relevant to discuss an effective adsorbate-pair interaction E{pair} with implicit assumptions of favorable molecular orientations (with both Bz molecules insurface orientation I and with the direct vdW interaction specified by the A configuration).
 This effective (pair) potential determines adsorbate organization into a well-ordered triangular lattice structures at very low temperatures.

-Fig. 6 shows our result for the effective (favorablecondition) potential E{pair} with a binding curve that includes the asymptotic surface-mediated interactions given by Eq.
+Figure 6 shows our result for the effective (favorablecondition) potential E{pair} with a binding curve that includes the asymptotic surface-mediated interactions given by Eq.
 (5).
 Since we lack explicit information about the detailed nature of surface-state scattering by Bz adsorbate, we must make assumptions for it by analogy with the case of atomic adsorption on Cu(111).5

-We give the results for the case of a completely absorbing scatterer with A = 0.25 and $\Theta = \pi/2$, and, for
+We give the results for the case of a completely absorbing scatterer with A=0.25 and $\Theta=\pi/2$, and, for comparison, the values fitted to the experimental scattering of copper adsorbates5 with A=0.08 and $\Theta=0.3\pi$.
+The black dotted vertical line in the figure separates the region in which van der Waals forces are important from the regions where the surface-mediated interactions dominate.
+For the latter region